TheProgrammerJerry/BOLT_Jerry_SuperUnit_Fill_Dictionary_From_Container/README.md

 The above image is of the Super Unit.
 It takes in a key format and the container that has the objects to put into a dictionary.
 Out, you get the counter of items and also the dictionary.

 The format of the key can be any string.
 In order to help, you can include %Iterator% and it will create numbered keys.
 For example, User%Iterator% will create a dictionary with User1, User2, and User3 as the keys if 3 game objects exists under the parent game object you are using.

+# Bring Into Project (How to use)
+Import the unityasset like you would any asset.
+From there, use the super unit (JerryBOLT_V1_Utility_SUPERUNIT_FillDictionaryWithGameObjects_V0002) included in your BOLT Graphs.